 Hike from Highwood Pass, the highest paved pass in Canada, to Ptarmigan Cirque for wildflowers in summer, larches in fall, and a pretty little waterfall.

 It’s not every day that little kids can hike to alpine terrain without assistance (unless they’re mountain goats), but at Ptarmigan Cirque, they can!
-Starting from Highwood Pass, the highest paved pass in Canada, in only 2 kilometres, you enter a beautiful alpine meadow.
+Starting from Highwood Pass, the highest paved pass in Canada, you get above treeline in only 2 kilometres and enter a beautiful alpine meadow.
 The cirque, carved by glaciers, dominates the view straight ahead, but there are other wonders for the eyes.
 A sparkling stream, small waterfalls, wildflowers, and peaks in all directions await.

 Once you leave the trees, the trail flattens out and the views open up.
-Since the alpine meadow is so fragile – it is covered in snow for half the year – continue on to the creek for a snack break where there are lots of rocks to sit on.
-Near the creek, you have the option to continue on the loop, or hike to the back of the basin.
-While my party snacked, I jogged to the back, but didn’t notice an improvement in the view.
-(Note: Ambitious hikers may scramble Mount Rae from here, but this scramble is not suitable for children.)
+Since the alpine meadow is so fragile – it is covered in snow for half the year – be sure to stay on the trail.
+If you need a break, there are lots of rocks to sit on near the creek and waterfall.
+From here, you have the option to continue on the loop, or hike to the back of the basin.
+While my party snacked, I jogged to the back, but didn’t notice a major improvement in the view.
+(Note: Ambitious hikers may scramble Mount Rae from here, but this scramble is not suitable for young children.)

-Carrying on, keep your eyes open for fossils (near trail marker #8) and patches of snow.
+Carrying on, keep your eyes open for fossils (near trail marker #8) and patches of snow that linger until mid summer.
 After signpost #12, the trail rejoins the trail you came up on.
 It is a quick hike down, so be sure to keep the kids close as you approach the highway, and cross very carefully.
-If you still have energy, the Highwood Meadows interpretive trail is a pleasant 500 metres stroll (no elevation gain).
+If you still have energy, the Highwood Meadows interpretive trail is a pleasant 500-metre stroll with no elevation gain.

 Ptarmigan Cirque Trail At a Glance